walkermatt/longwayaround.org.uk/src/notes/using-leaflet-with-a-custom-projection-and-a-mapproxy-tms.rst

 :category: notes
 :tags: leaflet, mapproxy

+**Update 2012-12-18** I've update the `Gist <https://gist.github.com/3034742>`_ to reflect changes in v0.4 of Leaflet, in particular the fact that the scale function now belongs to the CRS object instead of the Map and the way that the TileLayer scheme is specified has changed to simply ``tms: true``.

 `Leaflet <http://leaflet.cloudmade.com/>`_ is a lightweight JavaScript slippy map client well suited to use on mobile devices.
 It’s seen as an alternative to `OpenLayers <http://openlayers.org/>`_ but takes a